dolthub/docs/content/introduction/use-cases/configuration-management.md

 # Dolt solves this by…

 Configuration is generally structured and managed as large text files.
 YAML and JSON formatted configuration is very popular.
 These formats are unordered, meaning standard version control solutions like Git cannot reliably produce [diffs](../../concepts/dolt/git/diff.md) and [merges](../../concepts/dolt/git/merge.md).
-Moreover, configuration can get quite large running up against the file size limits of tools like Git.
+Moreover, configuration can get quite large, running up against the file size limits of tools like Git.

 Some configuration is better modeled as [tables](../../concepts/dolt/sql/table.md).
 Tables by design are unordered.
 Tables can contain even JSON columns for parts of your configuration you want to remain loosely typed.